Black-box Dataset Ownership Verification via Backdoor Watermarking: Introduction

 In this paper, we formulate this problem as an ownership verification, where defenders intend to identify whether a suspicious model is trained on the (protected) victim dataset.
 In particular, we consider the black-box setting, which is more difficult compared with the white-box one since defenders can only get model predictions while having no information about its training details and model parameters.
 This setting is more practical, allowing defenders to perform ownership verification even when they only have access to the model API.
 To tackle this problem, we design a novel method, dubbed dataset verification via backdoor watermarking (DVBW).
 Our DVBW consists of two main steps, including dataset watermarking and dataset verification.
 Specifically, we adopt the poison-only backdoor attacks \cite{gu2019badnets,li2021invisible,nguyen2021wanet} for dataset watermarking, inspired by the fact that they can embed special behaviors on poisoned samples while maintaining high prediction accuracy on benign samples, simply based on data modification.
 For the dataset verification, defenders can verify whether the suspicious model was trained on the watermarked victim dataset by examining the existence of the specific backdoor.
 To this end, we propose a hypothesis-test-guided verification.

 Our main contributions can be summarized as follows:

-\begin{itemize} \item We propose to protect datasets by verifying whether they are adopted to train a third-party suspicious model. \item We design a black-box ownership verification for dataset protection, based on the poison-only backdoor attacks and pair-wise hypothesis tests. \item We explore how to adopt the malicious attacks for the positive applications, based on their properties. \item Experiments on benchmark datasets of multiple types of tasks ($i.e.$, image classification, natural language processing, and graph recognition) are conducted, which verify the effectiveness of the proposed method. \end{itemize}
+\begin{itemize} \item We propose to protect datasets by verifying whether they are adopted to train a suspicious third-party model. \item We design a black-box dataset ownership verification ($i.e.$, DVBW), based on the poison-only backdoor attacks and pair-wise hypothesis tests. \item We provide some theoretical insights and analyses of our dataset ownership verification. \item Experiments on benchmark datasets of multiple types of tasks ($i.e.$, image classification, natural language processing, and graph recognition) are conducted, which verify the effectiveness of the proposed method. \end{itemize}

 The rest of this paper is organized as follows: In the next section, we briefly review related works.
 After that, we introduce the preliminaries and define the studied problem.
 We introduce the technical details of our method in section \ref{sec:method}.
 We conduct experiments on multiple benchmark datasets to verify our effectiveness in Section \ref{sec:exps}.
 We compare our work with model ownership verification in Section \ref{sec:relation} and conclude this paper in Section \ref{sec:conclusion} at the end.
-We hope that our paper can provide a new angle of data protection, to protect the interests of data owners and facilitate secure data sharing.
+We hope that our paper can provide a new angle of data protection, to preserve the interests of dataset owners and facilitate secure dataset sharing.